keboola/component-google-translation/README.md

 ## Requirements

 The component requires valid Google Cloud API token with translation allowed.
 The API token is subject to [limits](https://cloud.google.com/translate/quotas) thus you will need to set up the translation limits according to your needs.
 The component uses exponential backoff to overcome Google's 100 second limit in case it is reached.
+In case the daily limit is reached, the extractor will fail.

 ## Input

-The component takes as an input one or more tables and 2 user specified parameters.
+The component takes as an input an input table (more below) and 2 user specified parameters.
 A sample configuration can be found in [component's repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-google-translation/src/master/component_config/sample-config/).

-### Input table(s)
+### Input table

 Each of the table must contain 2 required columns and may contain 1 optional column to make the translation more precise.
 The list of columns is: